microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/0.1.9-preview/types.md

 * **resourceProvisioningOptions**: string[]: Specifies the group resources that are associated with the Microsoft 365 group.
 The possible value is Team.
 For more information, see Microsoft 365 group behaviors and provisioning options
 * **securityEnabled**: bool (Required): Specifies whether the group is a security group
 * **securityIdentifier**: string (ReadOnly): Security identifier of the group, used in Windows scenarios.
 Read-only
-* **serviceProvisioningErrors**: [MicrosoftGraphServiceProvisioningError](#microsoftgraphserviceprovisioningerror)[]: Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object.
+* **serviceProvisioningErrors**: [MicrosoftGraphServiceProvisioningError](#microsoftgraphserviceprovisioningerror)[] (ReadOnly): Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object.
 * **theme**: string: Specifies a Microsoft 365 group's color theme.
 Possible values are Teal, Purple, Green, Blue, Pink, Orange or Red
 * **type**: 'Microsoft.Graph/groups' (ReadOnly, DeployTimeConstant): The resource type
 * **uniqueName**: string (Required, DeployTimeConstant, Identifier): The unique identifier that can be assigned to a group and used as an alternate key.
 Immutable